sdonohoo/forecasting/internal_docs/tsperf_rules.md

        source <benchmark directory>/common/train_score_vm <submission directory>

    This will generate 5 `submission_<seed number>.xls` files in the submission directory, where \<seed number\> is between 1 and 5.
-These commands will also output 5 running times of train_score.py.
+This command will also output 5 running times of train_score.py.
 The median of the times reported in rows starting with 'real' should be compared against the wallclock time declared in benchmark submission.

 8. Evaluate the benchmark quality by running

-       source <benchmark directory>/common/evaluate_vm <submission directory> <benchmark directory>
+       source <benchmark directory>/common/evaluate <submission directory> <benchmark directory>

     This command will output 5 benchmark quality values (e.g. MAPEs).
 Their median should be compared against the benchmark quality declared in benchmark submission.